 Internet Protocol version 4 timeline

 Solutions to IPv4 run-out

 The version 6 of the protocol was developed as the long-term solution to this problem; as it would provide a significantly higher number of unique IP addresses.
 However, previously to IPv6, other technologies were implemented to slow down IPv4 run-out.

 Classless Inter-Domain Routing (CIDR)

-The Internet Engineering Task Force implemented the CIDR method to slow down the fast exhaustion of IPv4 addresses in 1993.
-This new method introduced the CIDR notation, a new, compact method for representing IP addresses.
+The Internet Engineering Task Force (IETF) implemented the CIDR method to slow down the fast depletion of IPv4 addresses in 1993.
+CIDR is the acronym for Classless Inter-Domain Routing.
+It was designed as a new network standard for allocating IP addresses and IP routing.
+It introduced the CIDR notation, a new, compact method for representing IP addresses.